Fabian-DCI/Fabian-DCI/README.md

 ### 🌱 My Current Focus
 - 🐍 **Learning Python**: Building my skills and understanding in Python.
 - 🔄 **Improving GitHub skills**: Exploring repositories and version control.
-- 💻 **Mastering VS Code**: Getting familiar with shortcuts, extensions, and customizations.
+- 💻 **Mastering Visual Studio Code**: Getting familiar with shortcuts, extensions, and customizations.
 - 💪 **Staying active at the gym**: Keeping a balanced lifestyle with fitness.

 ---